mongodb/specifications/source/retryable-reads/retryable-reads.rst

    requirements.
 If an error occurs while recreating the command, then the driver MUST raise the original retryable error.

-   a.
-For example, if the wire version dips from *W*\ :sub:`0` to *W*\ :sub:`1`
-      after server selection, and the spec for operation *O* notes that for wire version *W*\ :sub:`1`, that field *F* should be omitted, then field *F* should be omitted.
-If the spec for operation *O* requires the driver to error out if field *F* is defined when talking to a server with wire version *W*\ :sub:`1`, then the driver must error out and raise the original retryable error.
+   For example, if the wire version dips from *W*\ :sub:`0` to *W*\ :sub:`1` after server selection, and the spec for operation *O* notes that for wire version *W*\ :sub:`1`, that field *F* should be omitted, then field *F* should be omitted.
+If the spec for operation *O* requires the driver to error out if field *F* is defined when talking to a server with wire version *W*\
+   :sub:`1`, then the driver must error out and raise the original retryable error.

 2. Alternatively, if a driver chooses not to recreate the command as described above, then a driver MUST NOT retry if the server/wire version dips after server selection and MUST raise the original retryable error.

-   b.
-For example, if the wire version dips after server selection, the driver
-      can choose to not retry and simply raise the original retryable error because there is no guarantee that the lower versioned server can support the original command.
+   For example, if the wire version dips after server selection, the driver can choose to not retry and simply raise the original retryable error because there is no guarantee that the lower versioned server can support the original command.

 3c.
 If the retry attempt fails
 ''''''''''''''''''''''''''''''